Topics Map > Governance

 Curricular Requirements

-If the program is doctoral, the Curricular Requirements table will also have a line for "Graduate School Breadth Requirements."
+If the program is doctoral, the Curricular Requirements table will also have a line for "Graduate School Breadth Requirement."
 All rows must be filled in with an actual policy or credit amount.
 Do not write "Contact the program for information about this policy," as Guide should serve as the official source for program policy and requirements.

 The table should be titled, "Curricular Requirements", and formatted as a header 3.